anhoodie/testenvion/README.md

 For more examples, please see [examples](examples/).

 ## Testing
-You can run the tests suite with `cargo test`
+You can run the tests suite with `cargo test` for testing non private data requests (this will ignore tests related to private requests).
+You can use `car